 For the first few years, we focused on the life and safety issues and preventative maintenance: electrical upgrades, sprinklers, broken windows, plumbing, staircases, etc. We scraped paint, removed dry rot, and many other repairs that didn’t make much of a showing.
 Then we started on the fun stuff.
 We found a picture in the Museum of how the Mercantile looked around the turn of the century, and we started bringing that picture back to life.
 We found old display cases and the original Lamson Cash Carrier in the basement.
 This allowed us to repair and restore old items and reconstruct the missing parts of the store.
-To us, it was important to keep the vintage feel of the store but to sell items that were still in demand and were functional.
+To us, it was essential to keep the vintage feel of the store but to sell items that were still in demand and were functional.

 Our next big project was the rehabilitation of the second floor into hotel rooms and assembly space.
 In the meanwhile, the Soda Shop also became vacant, so we had to tackle that project at the same time.

 Getting permits for the rooms was our biggest challenge over the years.
-Each room was designed and constructed with a different theme and configuration in order to preserve the existing exterior and interior finishes.
+Each room was designed and constructed with a different theme and configuration to preserve the existing exterior and interior finishes.
 The restaurant was the next project, and it was rehabilitated to allow our visitors to experience a step back in time to the 1930’s era soda shop.
-We could not duplicate the original 1937 soda shop because too much was missing including the counters, etc. However, we did uncover the original wood walls, ceilings, and transom windows.
+We could not duplicate the original 1937 soda shop because too much was missing, including the counters, etc. However, we did uncover the original wood walls, ceilings, and transom windows.
 We still have a lot of work to do, so expect to see improvements each time you visit the restored Mercantile Building.

 Tanner has now grown up and is attending Southern Oregon University, majoring in Marketing with a minor in Digital Cinema.
 How time flies by.